davidbarnhart/dhcpd_unbound_bridge/README.md

 ## dhcpd_unbound_bridge
-awk script to parse DHCP leases handed out by isc-dhcp and parse them into a format readable by unbound (FreeBSD-centric)
+awk script to parse DHCP leases handed out by the ISC DHCP server and parse them into a format readable by unbound (FreeBSD-centric)

 ### How to install (suggested):